 We have a plan to continue Word and Sacrament ministry that is changing as we figure things out.
 But here is what we're planning as of today.

-We will offer the Lenten worship service on Wednesday nights at 7 pm and a Sunday morning worship service at 10:30 am.
-These services will be conducted live using an internet video conference service called Zoom.
+We will offer a Sunday morning worship service at 10:30 am.
+This service will be conducted live using an internet video conference service called Zoom.
 The congregation will be able to see and hear the pastor and the pastor will be able to hear the congregation.
 The bulletins will be available to download on our website.
-I will send out an invitation for tonight's service shortly.
 I hope that you will try this new technology.
 I believe that fellowship is really important.
 Although we won't be together physically we will be able to hear and see one another as we go through these difficult days.
 The sermon will also be available to download and listen to later.

 We will also continue all of our Bible studies including Exodus, Foundation of Faith and Breadbreakers.
 They too will be conducted live using an internet video conference service called Zoom.
 Participants will be able to see and hear one another.
 It will be a great opportunity for fellowship and growth in God's Word.
 I am praying that more of you will take advantage of this opportunity so that our Bible study numbers will actually grow.
 Please consider joining one of our groups.

 For participants in the Exodus Bible study we have put recordings of the opening devotion and closing lecture on the website.
 We have also put copies of the worksheet on the website so that you can download them without coming to the church.
 (You must be logged in and a member of the Adult Bible Study group to download files).
 There are also copies in the back of the church for you to pick up if you stop by.